creaktive/rainbarf/README.md

     Force chart background color.

+- \--\[no\]loadavg

+    Use [load average](https://en.wikipedia.org/wiki/Load\_(computing)) metric instead of CPU utilization.
+    You might want to set the `--max` threshold since this is an absolute value and has varying ranges on different systems.

 - \--max NUMBER

-    Maximum load you expect before rescaling the chart.
+    Maximum `loadavg` you expect before rescaling the chart.
 Default is 1.

 - \--order INDEXES